 The Montessori method is based on educating the whole child from birth to early adulthood.
 At its core, the philosophy guides us to follow the child, which assumes that every child is a unique individual who is naturally driven to grow, develop, and learn.

 The development of the whole child encompasses the unfolding of the human spirit and the growth of physical, social, emotional, and cognitive learning.
-At RPMS we place the highest value on preparing the child to be thoughtful, engaged members of society, as well as academically prepared to face the challenges of our every changing society.
+At RPMS we place the highest value on preparing the child to be thoughtful, engaged members of society, as well as academically prepared to face the challenges of our ever changing society.

 The educational goals include instilling in children a love of learning, the ability to make appropriate learning choices, and respect for oneself, other people, and their physical surroundings.
 The application of Montessori practices allows the child to explore and be curious, learn at their own pace and to be a contributing member of their classroom community.

 Bringing the Montessori philosophy to life requires tremendous care and preparation on the part of the adult in the classroom.
 The Montessori classroom is composed of the following three components: